About Calf Augmentation

 You will require a companion to assist in transporting you home.
 It is important not to wear totally flat shoes as this can put pressure on the calf muscles and increase your pain and discomfort.

 Most people describe the pain as being “stiff and sore” similar to a strained muscle.
 Mr Briggs will assist with any discomfort with prescribing oral pain medication.
-Antibiotics may also be prescribed to decrease the risk of infection.
+Antibiotics will also be prescribed to decrease the risk of infection.

 On arriving home from the surgery you must sit or lie with your legs elevated higher than your body.
 “Bed rest” for two to five days may be required.
 You are, however, able to go to the bathroom and shower normally, albeit briefly.

-You must follow Mr Briggs’ instructions regarding bed rest and elevation of your legs.
+You must follow Dr Briggs’ instructions regarding bed rest and elevation of your legs.
 The reasons are that movement can increase the risk of infection and bleeding.
 The implants may shift if too much exertion is placed on the lower legs.
 It will also increase your pain levels.

 It is important to keep the wounds clean to prevent any contamination and infection.